Preaching to the Choir

 “Man, that sucks.
 Guys can be such assholes.”
 “You’re preaching to the choir, sister.
 The gay man’s choir, which I’m a member of.” — Pledge This!
 (2006)

 Preach to the choir gained popularity as an idiom during the late 1960s and early 1970s and steadily rose in use during the years following.
 It was based on the much older idiom, preach to the converted.
-Originally British, it found it’s legs in the American South during the 1900s before gaining widespread use.
-While preaching to the “converted” is an obvious and transparent allusion, calling on the choir adds a new layer of emphasis as the choir in a church must surely be the most devout of the congregation and to preach to them is a waste of time.
+Originally British, it found its legs in the American South during the 1900s before gaining widespread use.
+While preaching to the “converted” is an obvious and transparent allusion, calling on the choir adds a new layer of emphasis, as the choir in a church must surely be the most devout of the congregation, and to preach to them is a waste of time.